m-delem/quarto-research-template/README.md

 - Run the whole setup script.
 I added several packages by default:
     - `pacman` for easy package management
     - `here` to point links to the project working directory
-    - `see` for my favourite ggplot cosmetics
+    - `see` for colour-blind friendly ggplot palettes
     - `report` to report session information (among others)
     - `quarto` for the console Quarto commands
     - `tidyverse` for the modern R ecosystem.